 Miami can be a dangerous place for pedestrians, especially during the tourists seasons.
 Pedestrians are entitled to compensation when they are struck by a car.

 If you were injured in a pedestrian accident, our pedestrian accident lawyers in Miami, FL can help you understand your legal rights and options.
 You could be eligible for a substantial monetary award for your medical expenses, lost wages, and pain and suffering.

-Some accidents have dire consequences for the victims involved.
+Some accidents have direct consequences for the victims involved.
 Florida law gives surviving family members the right to sue another party for the wrongful death of their loved one.

 If your loved one died in an accident in South Florida, our Miami wrongful death attorneys can help you pursue justice and financial compensation for your loss.
 Money won’t bring your loved one back, but it can’t help you obtain financial security after your loss.

 We also represent clients throughout Southern Florida in cases, including:

 - Bicycle accidents